Nar Phu valley Trek Solo

 - Hiking Shorts (3): Quick drying type, not cotton!

-- Trekking Pants (3), preferably that zip on/off at the knees so you can use them as shorts also.
+- Trekking pants (3): Zip them on/off at the knees to use them as shorts.

 - Loose, casual trousers for trekking